 - Keep your feet close, parallel with heels touching each other and place a rolled up towel or a medium sized ball in between your inner thighs.

 - Lift heels off the floor by bending your knees slightly.
-Hold this position and try squeezing the towel or the ball at different tempos.
-First, squeeze quickly for 25 times, followed by a second’s and then squeeze again slowly for another 25 times.
+Hold this position and try to squeeze the towel or the ball at different tempos.
+First, squeeze quickly, 25 times, followed by a second’s rest and then squeeze again slowly for another 25 times.

-- In the end, lower the hips down to your heels, and move up and down for about ten times.
+- To finish, lower the hips down to your heels, and move up and down for about ten times.

 You can make Kegels fun this way: